reirocco/esercizi/README.md

-# matrici
+# esercizi
-esercizi con le matrici
+esercizi in c